almartin82/NYSEDtools/README.md

 # NYSEDtools

+## Development note: Development on NYSEDtools is currently paused, as I'm not interacting with reports and data from New York in my day job.
+It is likely that data formats have drifted since these tools were actively developed in 2017.
+If anyone is interested in working with L2RPT data, please feel free to file an issue in the repo and ping me at almartin at gmail dot com.

-Tools for working with educational data from New York State's Level 2 Reporting System (L2RPT)
+## Tools for working with educational data from New York State's Level 2 Reporting System (L2RPT)

 [![Project Status: WIP - Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip)